The Story of How Nick and Vanessa Lachey Fell in Love

 Vanessa had extra plaudits for her boyfriend, telling the magazine, "I see even more now that Nick is the man I thought he was.
 He's very strong and has a good head on his shoulders.
 I know now he's definitely there for me.
 He has single-handedly pulled me through."

-Their first scandal behind them, they rang in 2008 with a big kiss on TRL's 2007 New Year's Eve special.
+Their first war with the paparazzi behind them, they rang in 2008 with a big kiss on TRL's 2007 New Year's Eve special.

 Yet as they got more serious, and even though Nick knew he wanted the whole family package one day, he started to get cold feet.
 There was a rumor of trouble in paradise and then, in June 2009, a rep said that Nick and Vanessa had "amicably split."
 In the immediate days following the breakup, Nick had a safari getaway planned with his dad and brothers, while Vanessa put on her best "Nick who?" face and made the L.A. scene with her girlfriends.